aspose-font/Aspose.Font-Documentation/java/how-to-load-fonts/load-a-font-from-CFF-file/_index.md

 If you did not read the Aspose.Font loading fundamentals, go to [*How to load fonts?*](https://docs.aspose.com//font/java/how-to-load-fonts) page.

-First let's notify the classes you will need to import:
+First let's notify the statements you will need to use:

 {{< highlight java >}}
     package com.aspose.font;